hantsy/micronaut-sandbox/docs/gs/gs-rest.md

 }
 ```

-In the above `findAllByTitleContains` method, it uses `EntityManager` to execute a custom literial query.
+In the above `findAllByTitleContains` method, it uses `EntityManager` to execute a custom literal query.

-In contrast, to use `EntityManager`in your custom queries,  in Spring Data JPA, you  need to create a `PostRepositoryCustom` interface and a `PostRepositoryImpl` implementation class.
-Obviously Micronaut Data simplifies the work.
+In contrast, to use `EntityManager` in your custom queries,  in Spring Data JPA, you need to create a `PostRepositoryCustom` interface and a `PostRepositoryImpl` implementation class.
+Micronaut Data simplifies the work.

 ### Initializing Sample Data